-Ten Top Training Tips for the Great British Bike Ride 2016
+Ten Top Training Tips for the Great Britain and Ireland Bike Ride 2018

 1. Make sure you have a well maintained bike that is the correct size for you.
 This includes having a comfortable saddle adjusted to the correct seat position.
 SPD peddles and slick tires WILL make a huge difference to your speed, comfort and enjoyment.